moogacs/docs.buf.build/docs/bsr/usage.md

     create_time: ...
 ```

-Once your dependencies are updated, you can run `buf build` and the `buf` CLI will resolve hosted module dependencies by leveraging the BSR.
+Once your dependencies are updated, you can run `buf build` and the `buf` CLI resolves hosted module dependencies by leveraging the BSR.

 > For a more in-depth example see the [Tour - Add a Dependency](../tour/add-a-dependency.md)